Grotteria: History

 The origins of Grotteria are uncertain.
 It seems to have been founded, before the 11th century BCE, by the Greek Idomeneus, who built a temple there dedicated to the goddess Minerva.
 For this reason, the town was called Eruma Atenaies (Castle of Minerva).
 Later, it was occupied by the Locrians, who renamed it Athenaeon, perhaps due to the presence of buildings where sciences and arts were taught.

 When the Roman Emperor Augustus occupied many areas of Calabria (including Grotteria), the town’s name was again changed to Crypta-Aurea (Golden Cave).
 Nearby, there were mines that extracted minerals, including gold and silver.
 In the 10th century CE, the Saracens invaded the Calabrian coast, forcing populations to move inland.

 The people of Grotteria also abandoned their homes, relocating to the top of a hill in an attempt to defend themselves from sea attacks.
 At the same time, Calabria came under Byzantine rule, and Grotteria was heavily influenced by Constantinople.
 Customs, religious rites, and names adapted to the traditions of the invaders.
 Even the name of the river Zarapotamo, which flows near the town, comes from Greek and means “dry river.”

 A few years later, however, the Normans settled in the region, and Grotteria was included in the county of Roger of Altavilla, which governed the territories between Squillace and Reggio Calabria.
 At the beginning of the 12th century, the town became an independent lordship, gaining significant importance.
 However, this period of prosperity was short-lived due to two severe earthquakes in 1160 and 1184, which caused widespread damage and loss of life.

 With the arrival of the Swabians in the 13th century, the town flourished again.
 Around 1458, Grotteria became the head of an important county, with 32 settlements under its jurisdiction, including Martone, Mammola, Siderno, Gioiosa Jonica, and San Giovanni.
 It reached its peak of prosperity in 1507 when its jurisdiction expanded to its maximum extent.
 During this time, the use of the vernacular language spread, and the town was referred to as Grottarea, then Grottaria, and eventually Grotteria.

 After the earthquake of 1783 caused significant damage, there was an attempt to relocate the historic town center, but it was instead decided to rebuild it.
 Between the 13th and 18th centuries, several noble families held Grotteria, including the Piscicelli, Caracciolo, De Luna, and D’Aragona de Ayerbe families.
 The Carafa family held it for a long time, in two distinct periods, until 1806.

 In 1806, Joseph Bonaparte, brother of Napoleon, was proclaimed King of Naples.
 Following the new administrative reorganization, Grotteria became a circondano (district) with jurisdiction over Mammola, Gioiosa Jonica, Martone, and San Giovanni.
 However, once again, the town was devastated.
 On November 13, 1855, a violent storm destroyed homes and flooded the countryside, reducing many families to poverty.
+On November 13, 1855, a violent storm destroyed homes and flooded the countryside, reducing many families to poverty.